Number of human cases of influenza A (H5N1) in Los Angeles County: 0

 • Eye protection

-• Eye protection (i.e. googles or a face shield) should be worn at all times when evaluating patients for H5N1 infection
+• Eye protection (i.e., goggles or a face shield) should be worn at all times when evaluating patients for H5N1 infection.

 • Patient placement

-For more information, see the CDC’s Interim Guidance for Infection Control within Healthcare Settings When Caring for Confirmed/Suspected/Probable Cases with Novel Influenza A Viruses.
+For more information, see the CDC’s Interim Guidance for Infection Control within Healthcare Settings.

 Evaluation